pmuens/awesome-serverless/README.md

 - [8 reasons why Fn was built](https://medium.com/fnproject/8-reasons-why-we-built-the-fn-project-bcfe45c5ae63) - Post which outlines the reasons for building the [Fn project](http://github.com/fnproject/fn).
 - [How and where to find serverless security risks](https://serverless.com/blog/fantastic-serverless-security-risks-and-where-to-find-them/) - Post which discusses several potential security risks serverless applications might face.
 - [Managing your Lambda empire with Serverless](https://hackernoon.com/managing-your-lambda-empire-with-serverless-abb6a29c081e) - Overview about the upsides using the Serverless Framework as a development tool.
+- [Lambda local environments are complicated](https://ryanmccue.ca/lambda-local-environments-are-complicated/) - Post about the challenges one faces when working in a local setup with AWS Lambda.

 ## Screencasts